ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 ### using the front end

 Open this simple web front end from your local browser

 * http://127.0.0.1:PORT/index.html

 Once inside

 * Select between chat and completion mode.
 By default it is set to chat mode.

-  * in completion mode
+* In completion mode
-    * the logic by default doesnt insert "THE_ROLE: " prefix wrt each role's message.
+  * logic by default doesnt insert any role specific "ROLE: " prefix wrt each role's message.
     If the model requires any prefix wrt user role messages, then the end user has to explicitly add the needed prefix, when they enter their chat message.
+    Similarly if the model requires any prefix to trigger assistant/ai-model response, then the end user needs to enter the same.
     This keeps the logic simple, while still giving flexibility to the end user to manage any templating/tagging requirement wrt their messages to the model.
   * the logic doesnt insert newline at the begining and end wrt the prompt message generated.
-      However if the chat being sent to completion end point has more than one role's message, then insert newline when moving from one role's message to the next role's message, so that it can be clearly identified.
+    However if the chat being sent to /completions end point has more than one role's message, then insert newline when moving from one role's message to the next role's message, so that it can be clearly identified/distinguished.
+  * given that /completions endpoint normally doesnt add additional chat-templating of its own, the above ensures that end user can create a custom single/multi message combo with any tags/special-tokens related chat templating to test out model handshake.
+Or enduser can use it just for normal completion related/based query.

 * If you want to provide a system prompt, then ideally enter it first, before entering any user query.
   * if chat.add_system_begin is used
     * you cant change the system prompt, after it is has been submitted once along with user query.